wfailla/un-orchestrator/orchestrator/README_RUN.md

     simple graph that implements a simple passthrough function, i.e., traffic is received from a first physical port and sent out from a second physical port, after having been handled to the vswitch.
-This graph is written according to the original NF-FG definition (WP5-based);
+This graph is written according to the original NF-FG definition;
   * [config/passthrough_with_vnf_nffg.json](config/passthrough_with_vnf_nffg.json):
     graph that includes a VNF.
 Traffic is received from a first physical port, provided to a network function, and then sent out from a second physical port.
-This graph is written according to the original NF-FG definition (WP5-based).
+This graph is written according to the original NF-FG definition.

 The same graphs of [config/simple_passthrough_nffg.json](config/simple_passthrough_nffg.json) and [config/passthrough_with_vnf_nffg.json](config/passthrough_with_vnf_nffg.json) are described